rayyanlabay/http1.1/README.md

 ### this is a refresher project, exploring HTTP servers <br>

-starting from a simple HTTP/1.1 server until i expand into HTTP/3 over QUIC example of an HTTP/1.1 Message Structure:
+starting from a simple HTTP/1.1 server until i expand into HTTP/3 over QUIC<br>
+example of an HTTP/1.1 Message Structure:

 <table>